-The Campus Health Pharmacy, located on the third floor of the Health Center Uptown, is staffed by board-certified pharmacists and technicians.
+The Campus Health Pharmacy, located on the first floor of the Health Center Uptown, is staffed by board-certified pharmacists and technicians.
 We offer prescription services, over-the-counter products, and medication education and counseling.

 Please note: If you are planning to visit the pharmacy, wait times are longest right before lunch and after 4 p.m.
 No new drop-offs for same-day service will be accepted after 4:30 p.m. may not be filled until the next business day.
 Refill requests can be submitted online.

 Your Medication Experts

 Our pharmacists are your medication experts, committed to your well-being.
 As a member of your healthcare team, our pharmacists are available to provide a range of care for you.
 We provide the following services:

 - Dispense medications

 - Ability to assist with monitoring your health and progress to optimize your response to medication therapies

 - Educate you on the use of prescriptions and over-the-counter medications

 - Educate and advise physicians, nurses, and other health professionals on medication therapy decisions

-The pharmacy can fill prescriptions from the Health Center or CAPS providers as well as from providers not associated with Tulane; this includes both local and out-of-town practitioners.
+The pharmacy can fill prescriptions from the Health Center or Counseling Center providers as well as from providers not associated with Tulane; this includes both local and out-of-town practitioners.
 Students also have the option to choose an off-campus pharmacy to fill any prescriptions written by Campus Health providers.

 Please note: All prescriptions must be picked up within seven days of being filled.
 After the seven days, the prescription will be placed on hold and can be filled if requested.

 Text Alerts: Talk to the pharmacist to sign up for text alerts that will let you know when your prescription is ready for pick-up.